microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-sensitivitylabel-extractcontentlabel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Using the metadata that exists on an already-labeled piece of information, resolve the metadata to a specific sensitivity label.
+Use the metadata that exists on an already-labeled piece of information to resolve the metadata to a specific sensitivity label.
 The [contentInfo](../resources/security-contentinfo.md) input is resolved to [informationProtectionContentLabel](../resources/security-contentlabel.md).

 >[!NOTE]
->The **[contentLabel](../resources/security-contentlabel.md)** resource represents a sensitivity label that has been applied to a piece of information. [sensitivityLabels](../resources/security-sensitivitylabel.md) objects are the abstract labels that are part of the organizational labeling policy and can be applied to information.
+>The [contentLabel](../resources/security-contentlabel.md) resource represents a sensitivity label that has been applied to a piece of information. [sensitivityLabels](../resources/security-sensitivitylabel.md) objects are the abstract labels that are part of the organizational labeling policy and can be applied to information.

 ## Permissions